aaltonewmedia/learn.newmedia.dog/content/the-unofficial-study-guide/_index.md

 ---

-This is an unofficial study guide to the major in New Media Design and Production (major in New Media in 2022).
+This is an unofficial study guide for the major in New Media Design and Production (major in New Media in 2022).
 I used to make this as a Google Doc for the past years, but as I was building this site, I thought I should just have it here with all the other information.

 {{< hint warning >}}
 **Please note!**